mitchell-brandon/dotChart/README.md

 A dot chart is a simple graph that expresses disparate data values.
 The utility of dotChart is in the ability to customize multiple number ranges along the Y axis.
 This is extremely helpful when expressing gross value differences.
-I hope you find dotChart useful! <p>
+I hope you find dotChart useful! </p>

 <h2> Installation </h2>
 <p> In your terminal, npm install dotchart </p>